 Thai police target online gun sales after deadly mall shooting

+BANGKOK — Thailand will close legal loopholes relating to firearm classification and online sales in its gun control efforts, its police chief said on Wednesday (Oct 4), a day after a teenager was arrested following a deadly shooting at a mall that left two people dead.

-The gun used by the alleged 14-year-old shooter was modified and originally designed to fire blank rounds, meaning it wasn't classified as a lethal weapon, and it was likely purchased online, Torsak Sukvimol said in a television interview.
+The gun used by the alleged 14-year-old shooter was modified and originally designed to fire blank rounds, meaning it wasn't classified as a lethal weapon, and it was likely purchased online, Thai police chief Torsak Sukvimol said in a television interview.

 "We want to make sure these guns are a controlled firearm because their modification makes them a deadly weapon," he told Thailand's Channel 3 television channel.